Is the Liberty Bell a replica?

 If, like the Stanley Cup, the Liberty Bell was quietly replaced by a faithful stand-in, does it really matter?
 If the fake Liberty Bell you saw as a kid is the same one you take your kids to, isn’t that really real?

 To ask which Stanley Cup is the real Stanley Cup is to question the nature of reality itself.
 When does a symbol of a symbol become the symbol?
 Can a replica be more real than the real thing?
-Tell Patrick Roy he didn’t win the real Stanley Cup three times, and you’re likely to leave the conversation looking more like a hockey player than when you started it.
+Tell Patrick Roy he didn’t win the real Stanley Cup four times, and you’re likely to leave the conversation looking more like a hockey player than when you started it.

 So the Liberty Bell is real, right?